Signed in as:

 Within our deeply divided two-party system, with a geographically based system of representation (with legislative and senatorial districts, not the people, represented) there are a lot of people who do not feel represented in the General Assembly.
 Democrats living in districts represented by Republicans do not feel represented.
 Republicans living in districts represented by Democrats do not feel represented.
 And most independent voters and members of other political parties who do not support either of the major parties do not feel represented regardless of whether a Democrat or Republican “represents” their district.

-The Representation for All Amendment will allow every citizen who is eligible to vote in Missouri to assign a proxy to any one member of the Missouri Senate as their senator and any one member of the Missouri House authorizing them to vote on their behalf.
+The Proxies for Citizens Amendment will allow every citizen who is eligible to vote in Missouri to assign a proxy to any one member of the Missouri Senate as their senator and any one member of the Missouri House authorizing them to vote on their behalf.
 Proxies can be reassigned at any time.
 Proxies could be assigned and reassigned through Online Accounts for Politically Active Citizens or by submitting a paper form.

 Implementing a system of Proxies for Citizens will ensure that every politically active citizen is represented by a senator and a representative who shares their views and values and votes as they would vote themselves if voting directly on issues of concern to them.